etecs-ru/typedyaml/README.md

 * `-interface` string

-	Name of the interface that encompass all types.
+	Name of the interface that encompasses all types.

 * `-output` string